s-hironobu/pg_show_vm/README.md

 While the `pg_class` view provides information on `relpages` and `relallvisible`, these values are approximations and can often be inaccurate.
 In contrast, pg_show_vm consistently offers accurate visibility map data.

+This extension supports PostgreSQL versions 16 and 17.

 ## Installation